19 Jun 2023 - 20 Jun 2023

 Hieke Huistra

 Hieke Huistra is an Assistant Professor in the History of Science and medicine at Utrecht University.
 Her current research focuses on the changing role of medicine in birth and death.
-She is also a member of the Utrecht Young Academy, a bridge between young and talented researchers, since 2019.
+She is also vice-chair of the Utrecht Young Academy, an interdisciplinary collaboration platform for young researchers.
 She teaches courses on academic integrity and writes a biweekly column in the Dutch newspaper Trouw on how science works and the academic community in the Netherlands.

 Source: uu.nl